sinju-pau/Data-Visualization-in-Python-and-R/README.md

 testMSE <- 0.738789
 cv_Error <- 0.1340996
 ```
-The results are good enough for the model!.
+The results are good enough and promising for the model !
+Error rates seem to be considerably lower.

+The model being a Linear one, Linear Regression could capture most of its features and could perform predictions with good accuracy.